The Global Program Office leads global initiatives at the Brown School.

 Global teaching and scholarship offer significant opportunities to synergize across disciplines, expand bi-directional learning between the Global South and the Global North, and forge connections between St. Louis and the world.

-Improve the social well-being and health of the most vulnerable populations by conducting groundbreaking research, educating scholar-practitioners, building enduring partnerships, deploying emerging technologies, and influencing policy makers, in order to promote just, equitable, and healthy societies around the world.
+To improve the social well-being and health of the most vulnerable populations by conducting groundbreaking research, educating scholar-practitioners, building enduring partnerships, deploying emerging technologies, and influencing policy makers, in order to promote just, equitable, and healthy societies around the world.

-• Investigate and address the social and environmental conditions underlying development and public health around the world;
+- Investigate and address the social and environmental conditions underlying development and public health around the world

-• Integrate social and economic development and public health;
+- Integrate social and economic development and public health

-• Focus on community engagement and capacity development—recognizing the inherent strengths and resilience that exist in communities;
+- Focus on community engagement and capacity development—recognizing the inherent strengths and resilience that exist in communities

-• Achieve sustained positive impacts through programming and policy.
+- Achieve sustained positive impacts through programming and policy